What Was the Srebrenica Genocide?

 Despite Srebrenica being declared a UN “safe area”, it fell to Serb forces led by General Ratko Mladić.
 Over the course of several days, thousands of Muslim men and boys were separated from their families, executed, and buried in mass graves.
 Women and children were forcibly deported, many subjected to violence and abuse.

-In 2025, we mark the 30th anniversary of the Srebrenica genocide, where 8,372 men and boys were systematically murdered in a single town.
+In 2026, we mark the 31st anniversary of the Srebrenica genocide, where 8,372 men and boys were systematically murdered in a single town.
 The United Nations has recognised this atrocity as “the worst on European soil since the Second World War.”

 The Forced March from Srebrenica

-When the town of Srebrenica fell on 11 July 1995, thousands of Bosnian Muslim civilians — mostly women, children, and the elderly fled in terror.
+When the town of Srebrenica fell on 11 July 1995, thousands of Bosnian Muslim civilians, mostly women, children, and the elderly fled in terror.
 The Bosnian Serb forces, under the command of General Ratko Mladić, began a campaign of mass execution and ethnic cleansing.

 Separation and Betrayal